skenley/related_content/README.md

-# related_content
+# Related Content
-Drupal feature to display related content, news, and CTA's in block displays using tags.
+Drupal 7 feature to display related content, news, and CTA's in block displays using tags.